-January 14, 2020 is a somewhat ominous date if you’re still using Windows 7.
-On that day, Microsoft will officially pull the plug on standard support for one of its most popular operating systems ever.
+The date has arrived.
+January 14, 2020, Microsoft officially pulled the plug on standard support for one of its most popular operating systems ever.

 Windows 7 has enjoyed a great run.
 Since becoming publicly available in October of 2009, Windows 7 has been a reliable performer for a decade.
 According to Netmarketshare data for March 2019, Windows 7 is still owns 36.52 percent of operating system market share, trailing only Windows 10, which Microsoft has been heavily promoting for several years.

-That means more than one-third of all computers are running an operating system that will be unsupported in less than a year.
+That means more than one-third of all computers are running an operating system that will be unsupported.

 The risks of continuing to run unsupported products are enormous.
 If new vulnerabilities are discovered, they won’t be addressed, which will increase the risk of data loss, security breaches and compliance violations.
 Hackers are already plotting their strategies to exploit Windows 7 and Server 2008 when support ends.